pedroandreou/Spartan-Warrior-Desktop-App/README.md

 ## Tasks:

-- Analyse, design and implement an extension to an existing C/C++ program
-- SLD2 library for the graphics is used
+- Analyse, design and implement an extension to an existing C/C++ program using SLD2 library for the graphics